PranotiPD/PranotiPD/README.md

 - 👯 I’m looking to collaborate on BLOCKCHAIN
 - 🤔 I’m looking for help with BLOCKCHAIN
 - 💬 Ask me about DSA
-- 📫 How to reach me: pranotidurugkar1111@gmail.com
+- 📫 How to reach me:
-- 😄 Pronouns: she/her
+   Email: pranotidurugkar1111@gmail.com
-- ⚡ Fun fact: I can sing too
+   LinkedIn: www.linkedin.com/in/pd111